KonishchevDmitry/psh/doc/intro.rst

 Unix shell is very convenient for spawning processes, connecting them into pipes, etc, but it has a very limited language which is often not suitable for writing complex programs.
-Python is a very flexible and reach language which is used in a wide variety of application domains, but its standard `subprocess
-<http://docs.python.org/library/subprocess.html>`_ module is very limited. psh
-combines the power of Python language and an elegant shell-style way to execute processes.
+Python is a very flexible and reach language which is used in a wide variety of application domains, but its standard :py:mod:`subprocess` module is very limited. psh combines the power of Python language and an elegant shell-style way to execute processes.

 Examples